 - Our founders regularly donate their time to help individuals and organizations learn more about business, software, and working with people in general.

 - We supported an online pre- and post-survey used to research means to improve science performance at the high school level as measured by ACT scores.

 - Our CTO has mentored students not affiliated with and not working for our company.
 For a recent one, he provided his recommendations on educational materials, and, in part by using lessons learned from those materials, she secured the job she was aiming for.

 - We've provided education in the form of martial arts to practitioners and organizations that seek more awareness and confidence on the personal security front.

 - Up and Running Software donated $3,000 to the Boys & Girls Club of Story County (click to see thank you email) to buy equipment and goods to start a Tae Kwon Do program that’s open to all members of the club at no charge.
 Further, both founders, Ian McKilligan and Peter Hanson, will be involved as instructors at this club.
 The education should help the community directly by providing a positive outlet to improve both physically and mentally.
 As of early 2016, the program has been underway officially, and we received another thank you message from the Club’s Executive Director.
-Both parents and students are very happy with the instruction to date.
+Both parents and students are very happy (click to see the champions and their trophies!) with the instruction to date.
 (On a side note, to instruct in anything through a Boys & Girls club requires rigorous background checks to assess character and look for criminal offenses of all natures.
 As has happened for past clearances and background checks, the principals of Up and Running were approved to proceed.)